 Imposition of a good behaviour bond means the court has found you guilty of a criminal offence but decides to release you into the community on a promise to be of good behaviour for a set period of time.
 The bond may include a surety – a guarantee or an amount of money – as well as other conditions you must observe.

 Should you commit and be convicted of an offence which may attract a sentence of imprisonment while you are subject to the good behaviour bond, the judge will have to also consider your breach of the bond and you may be re-sentenced for the original offence.
 You will also likely forfeit the surety for the bond.

 In Queensland suspended sentences may be imposed under Part 8 of the Penalties and Sentencing Act (Qld) for terms of imprisonment five years or less in duration.
 A sentence may be partly suspended so that you serve part of the term in prison and part in the community under strict conditions.
 In other cases, the sentence may be wholly suspended.

-But if you breach the conditions of your suspended sentence, by committing an offence which is punishable by imprisonment, for example, the court will not only consider what sentence to impose for the new offence but also the implications for your suspended sentence.
-It may remove suspension of the original sentence, in whole or part, and make you serve it in custody.
+But if you breach the conditions of your suspended sentence, by committing an offence that is punishable by imprisonment, for example, the court will not only consider what sentence to impose for the new offence but also the implications for your suspended sentence.
+It may remove the suspension of the original sentence, in whole or part, and make you serve it in custody.
 It may also allow you to remain in the community but impose stricter parole conditions on you, or it may extend the length of the suspended sentence.